Co-Parenting Before Birth

-There are a few legal issues that occasionally come up when a baby is not yet born.
+There are a few legal issues that come up on occasion when a baby is not yet born:

 - Some states will not allow you to divorce while you’re pregnant.
 They won’t allow you to complete a settlement and custody agreement until the child is born.

 - When a child is born to a married mother, the mother’s husband is the child’s legal father.
 If the mother’s spouse is not the biological father, the mother, husband, and biological father will need to sign several forms to establish correct legal parentage.